JochenFM/Milestone_2/README.md

 from the header of the HTML pages to below the footer inside the body tag.

 In the coding process, I encountered a number of minor bugs such as absent or inconsistent camelCases, or capital letters at the beginning of a variable.

-I also had commented out vital functions for testing reasons, such as game.StartGame(), and forgot to uncomment them until I noticed.
+As my .wav files threw 404 errors in the console, it was also important to learn that JS file paths, other than those in CSS, work better without '/' at the beginning, as JS files "think" it's already in the main root-level, so one just targets direct source.
+In CSS, '../' seems least error-prone.

-Also, when coding the play/pause and un/mute functions, I initially did not insert the corresponding methods in my
+Also, when coding the play/pause and un/mute functions, I initially did not insert the corresponding methods in my AudioController class to the effect that they were not called.
-muteMusic() {
-        bgMusic.mute();
-pauseMusic() {
-        bgMusic.pause();
-    }

-in my AudioController class to the effect that